“Cursed are we who inherit the blood of Caine.”

 Caroline: Longinus again.
 She files the names away.

 GM: “Yet the Sanctified have many faithful and contributive members.
 Among these Kindred, I look with greatest favor upon individuals who demonstrate attributes that I shall not enumerate.
 I have little love for dissimulators who adopt false manners to please me.”

 Caroline: She bites her lip, swallowing any desire to interrupt.
 This is a very powerful man.
 Better to listen.

 GM: “I know little of you, Miss Malveaux.
 I know little of your character, your ideals, your experiences, and those other qualities that make you whom you are.
 Whomever you are.
 Time shall reveal your soul to me and whether you live by the Man or the Beast.”

 “In the interim, concentrate your efforts upon rising within the hierarchy of the Lancea et Sanctum.
 Prove a worthy addition to our number and I shall take notice.”

 Caroline: Another nod.
 “I understand.
 Thank you for your time.
 And for the opportunity.”

 GM: Maldonato regards Caroline in thoughtful silence for another few moments.

 “A further article of advice, Miss Malveaux.
-You have yet to address me by my name or title.
-Contemporary mortals hold that a person’s name is the fondest sound they may hear, while it is frequently a breach of etiquette not to address an individual by their proper title.
+You have yet to address me by name or title.
+Contemporary mortals hold that a person’s name is the fondest sound they may hear.
+So, too, is it frequently a breach of etiquette not to address an individual by their proper title.
 That advice applies equally to your dealings with Kindred or kine.”